 There’s also an opportunity for students to learn what love is -- and what it isn’t.
 According to Professor McCornack, it’s not uncommon to conflate physical intimacy with love, but the two do not always correlate.
 “Across the globe and throughout history, people have been physically involved with those with whom they’re not intimate; and intimate with those with whom they’re not physically involved.”
 Professor Morrison explains that love is “created and sustained, moment by moment, day in and day out, through our communication, what we share, and how we support one another.”

 Further, men aren't from Mars, women aren't from Venus, and there is no such thing as a one-size-fits-all way to approach love.
 The different love attitudes expressed in a relationship lend themselves to vastly different communication styles.
 “If you possess a more practical, as opposed to a more romantic attitude about love, you likely will also see variations in what and how people communicate about love,” said Professor Morrison.

 In addition to tackling misconceptions about romantic relationships, interpersonal communication classes also discuss topics critical to building and maintaining successful relationships: from how to approach conflict to the importance of emotions.
 This kind of knowledge helps students to make more informed choices regarding how they communicate and respond to another person's communication.
 “We control our own romantic relationship destinies through the choices we make regarding how we communicate.
 Our choices determine our communication; and our communication creates our romantic relationship outcomes,” said Professor McCornack.

 Learn more about the intersection of romantic love and interpersonal communication from a webinar when the two Macmillan Learning authors and interpersonal communication professors spoke about “love attitudes and relationship maintenance.”
 The webinar is free for instructors and will provide a complimentary assignment for instructors to use on Valentine’s Day or when otherwise discussing romantic relationships.
-Access it for here.
+Access it for free here.